zzhang68/icassp2021_metric/README.md

 Companion code for the paper "An End-To-End Non-Intrusive Model for Subjective and Objective Real-World Speech Assessment Using a Multi-Task Framework", ICASSP 2021.

-The dataset (e.g.,human MOS scores for COSINE and VOiCES) is available here: https://drive.google.com/drive/folders/1wIgOqnKA1U-wZQrU8eb67yQyRVOK3SnZ.
+The dataset (e.g.,human MOS scores for COSINE and VOiCES) is available [here](https://drive.google.com/drive/folders/1wIgOqnKA1U-wZQrU8eb67yQyRVOK3SnZ).

 Note:
 The current model takes in fixed 4s audio/speech as input, padding/truncation is needed.